Open Championship 101

 Who is the oldest winner of the Open Championship?

-Old Tom Morris is the oldest, winning the Open Championship in 1867 at Prestwick at the age of 46.
+Old Tom Morris is the oldest, winning the Open Championship in 1867 at Prestwick at age 46.

 What is the lowest round shot in the Open Championship?

-Ten players held the record of 63 up until two years ago at Royal Birkdale, when South Africa's Branden Grace set a new record for all major championships, carding a third-round eight-under 62.
+Ten players held the record of 63 up until five years ago at Royal Birkdale, when South Africa's Branden Grace set a new record for all major championships, carding a third-round eight-under 62.